Proton

 Beware of oversharing on social media

 By exploring your social media accounts, hackers can often obtain the information you use to reset passwords, particularly the answers to security questions.
-Make sure to consider anything you share that could contain the following information:
+Data brokers can also collect this information to create an online profile of you to sell to advertisers.
+Make sure to limit or avoid sharing the following information:

 • Family names